 The Vermont Evaporator Company believes in supporting the people and planet that make our company possible: recognizing the contributions of Native Americans, caring for the sugar woods, and giving back locally.

 Supporting Native American Land Use Rights

 The original inhabitants of North America discovered how to make maple sugar, and passed on that knowledge to European immigrants.
-All of us who work in the maple industry benefit from this knowledge transfer on a daily basis.
-At the Vermont Evaporator Company, we stand with native communities who are fighting for the freedom to use the very land where they discovered maple generations ago.
+All of us who work in the maple industry benefit from this knowledge-transfer on a daily basis.
+At the Vermont Evaporator Company, we stand with native communities who are fighting for the freedom and ability to use the very land where they discovered maple generations ago.

-In 2018, we pledged 5% of revenues during November, Native American Heritage Month, to the Mashpee Wampanoag Tribe in support of their decades-old fight for land sovereignty.
+In 2018 and 2019, we pledged 5% of revenues during November, Native American Heritage Month, to the Mashpee Wampanoag Tribe in support of their decades-old fight for land sovereignty.
 We #standwithmashpee

 Every year, we challenge others in the Vermont maple industry to donate a portion of their November sales to support like-causes.